San7o/hive-operator/docs/DESIGN.md

    - Create the HiveData with the information from the pod, the policy, and the inode.

+   If the pod is not ready, or a container inside the pod is not ready, requeue and restart from point 2.

 6. Trigger a reconciliation for HiveData, which will be responsible for deleting any resource that does not belong anymore to a